 - Volvo XC90 (Nappa leather – Contour seats)

 Of course, you’ll notice that all of these are luxury SUVs.
 These have the most comfortable seats because the more you pay for an SUV, the more time and attention is paid to the comfort levels.
 But also, the more you pay, the more expensive the padding and foams are, which are usually more comfortable.

 And because there has been more research done into the foams, they’ve been constructed to be layered in densities.
 What this means is the top layer is quite soft to allow you to sink in a little, but it progressively gets firmer the harder you push into it – this gives you the best support, but comfort at the same time.

 We hope this guide has been helpful.
-We’d also suggest trying these seats out for yourself, as every person will have individual preferences and needs, but we hope this has provided some relief.
+We’d also suggest trying these seats and products out for yourself, as every person will have individual preferences and needs, but we hope this has provided some relief.